Caroline of Brunswick: Social isolation

-By the end of 1811, King George III had become permanently insane, and the Prince of Wales was appointed as Regent.
+By the end of 1811, King George III had become permanently insane, and the Prince of Wales was appointed regent.
 He restricted Caroline's access to Princess Charlotte further, and Caroline became more socially isolated as members of high society chose to patronise George's extravagant parties rather than hers.
 She moved her London residence to Connaught House in Bayswater.
 Caroline needed a powerful ally to help her oppose George's increasing ability to prevent her from seeing her daughter.
 In league with Henry Brougham, an ambitious Whig politician who favoured reform, she began a propaganda campaign against George.
 George countered by leaking Lady Douglas's testimony from the "Delicate Investigation", which Brougham repudiated by leaking the testimonies of the servants and Mrs Austin.
 Charlotte favoured her mother's point of view, as did most of the public.
 Jane Austen wrote of Caroline: "Poor woman, I shall support her as long as I can, because she is a Woman and because I hate her Husband."

 In 1814, after Napoleon's defeat, nobility from throughout Europe attended celebrations in London, but Caroline was excluded.
 George's relationship with his daughter was also deteriorating, as Charlotte sought greater freedom from her father's strictures.
-On 12 July, he informed Charlotte that she would henceforth be confined at Cranbourne Lodge, Windsor, that her household would be replaced, and that she could have no visitors except her grandmother, Queen Charlotte, once a week.
-Horrified, Charlotte ran away to her mother's house in Bayswater.
+On 12 July, he informed Charlotte that she would henceforth be confined at Cranbourne Lodge, Windsor, that her household would be replaced, and that she could have no visitors except her grandmother Queen Charlotte once a week.
+Horrified, Princess Charlotte ran away to her mother's house in Bayswater.
 After an anxious night, Charlotte was eventually persuaded to return to her father by Brougham, since legally she could be placed in her father's care and there was a danger of public disorder against George, which might prejudice Charlotte's position if she continued to disobey him.

 Caroline, unhappy at her situation and treatment in Britain, negotiated a deal with the Foreign Secretary, Lord Castlereagh.
 She agreed to leave the country in exchange for an annual allowance of £35,000.
 Both Brougham and Charlotte were dismayed by Caroline's decision, as they both realised that Caroline's absence would strengthen George's power and weaken theirs.
 On 8 August 1814, Caroline left Britain.